whoward/docs/markdown/ci-integrations/bamboo.md

 ## Bamboo Configuration for a Python-based Project

 To demonstrate the Sauce plugin for Bamboo, let's create a new Bamboo project for a Python project.
+These steps assume that you are using the [Nose](http://node.readthedocs.org) unit testing library, and that this library has already been installed within your environment.

 Click the `Create Plan` link included on the top-right of the header bar.